 Tenor Roderick George made his New York Lincoln Center debut as a soloist in Handel’s Messiah at David Geffen Hall.
 Frequently in demand as a soloist in major concert and oratorio works, his recent engagements have included Adolphus Hailstork’s I Will Lift Up Mine Eyes with Nashville Symphony, Messiah and Beethoven’s Ninth Symphony with the Alabama Symphony Orchestra, Mozart Requiem with Northwest Florida Symphony, Carmina Burana with the Huntsville Symphony Orchestra, and Messiah with the El Paso Choral Society.
-As an international artist, he has appeared at numerous prestigious festivals and venues including Festival Internacional de Musica Sacra in Ecuador, La Folle Journée in France, Spain’s Festival Internacional de la Porta Ferrada and Festival Internacional de Santander, the Cayman Arts Festival of the Grand Cayman Islands, Notre-Dame Cathedral and the American Cathedral in Paris, Lensoveta Palace of Culture in St. Petersburg, Russia, the Royal Dublin Society and Wexford Opera House in Ireland and the Spaso House of the United States Embassy in Moscow.
-He has also been heard throughout Russia as a soloist with the Orpheus Radio Symphony Orchestra and the Krasnoyarsk Philharmonic Orchestra.
+As an international artist, he has appeared at numerous prestigious festivals and venues including Festival Internacional de Musica Sacra in Ecuador, La Folle Journée in France, Spain’s Festival Internacional de la Porta Ferrada and Festival Internacional de Santander, Cayman Arts Festival of the Grand Cayman Islands, Notre-Dame Cathedral and American Cathedral in Paris, Lensoveta Palace of Culture in St. Petersburg, the Royal Dublin Society and Wexford Opera House in Ireland, and the Spaso House of the U.S. Embassy in Moscow.
+He has also sung throughout Russia as a soloist with the Orpheus Radio Symphony Orchestra and the Krasnoyarsk Philharmonic Orchestra.
 Equally at home on the operatic stage, he has performed a diversity of leading lyric tenor roles.